21kkfy/flutter-utilities-zt/README.md

 ## IMPORTANT

-In-order to run & build projects that uses Stepfront utilities library, you need to setup your SSH key following this guide.
+In-order to run & build projects that uses ZeroTech utilities library, you need to setup your SSH key following this guide.
 Otherwise, you will not able to run & build these projects.

 ## Steps